Call for Proposals

-Presentation descriptions of no more than 50 words are used to succinctly, persuasively, and accurately tell participants what to expect from a session.
+Presentation descriptions of up to 65 words are used in the conference program to succinctly, persuasively, and accurately tell participants what to expect from a session.
 Descriptions should be written in full sentences to help conference participants determine the scope and level of the session and its appropriateness to their needs.
-Descriptions should indicate who the session will particularly benefit and what they will learn.
+Descriptions should indicate who the session will particularly benefit, if appropriate, and what they will learn.

 Presentation plans include a brief overview of proposed activities, visual aids, and handouts.
 Describe how you plan to ensure audience involvement.
 Traditional lecture-only presentations are strongly discouraged.

 *The League reserves the right to make changes to proposed presentation titles and descriptions, to place sessions in alternative topic areas, and to encourage joint presentations if multiple proposals are submitted on similar topics.

 The Innovations Conference incorporates ideas, initiatives, and inspirations from five vital topics into the broader conference goal of encouraging and facilitating student and organizational learning through innovation, experimentation, and institutional transformation.
 The conference features Special Sessions, Forums, Roundtable Discussions, and Poster Sessions for each topic, along with General Session Keynotes aimed at inspiring innovation and change in community college education.

 Join the most energetic professionals in community colleges as they come together to showcase their model programs, share lessons learned, and look to the future by exploring innovations in (1) learning and teaching, (2) leadership and organization, (3) workforce preparation and development, (4) student success, and (5) basic skills and developmental education.

 Learning and Teaching